iotJumpway/Intel-Examples/Intel-Movidius/IDC-Classification/IDC-Classifier-GUI/README.md

 ## IoT Connectivity

-**IoT connectivity** for the project is provided by the [IoT JumpWay](https://www.iotjumpway.tech "IoT JumpWay").
-The **IoT JumpWay** is an **IoT communication** platform as a service (PaaS) with a social network frontend.
-IoT JumpWay developers will soon be able to share projects/photos/videos and events.
-Use of the IoT JumpWay is completely free, you can find out more on the [Developer Program](https://iot.techbubbletechnologies.com/developers/ "Developer Program") page.
+**IoT connectivity** for the project is provided by the [iotJumpWay](https://www.iotjumpway.tech "iotJumpWay").
+The **iotJumpWay** is an **IoT communication** platform as a service (PaaS) with a social network frontend. iotJumpWay developers will soon be able to share projects/photos/videos and events.
+Use of the iotJumpWay is completely free, you can find out more on the [Developer Program](https://iot.techbubbletechnologies.com/developers/ "Developer Program") page.

 ## Checklist